Laboratory B: Overview

 Owing to its proximity to the radiochemical plutonium facility Combine No. 817, the scientists at the institute had access to high-dose radioactive materials.

 The scientific staff at Laboratory B – a Sharashka – was both Soviet and German, the former being mostly political prisoners or exiles, although some of the service staff were criminals – one had been convicted of murder.
 In 1955, the institute had 451 staff members; in 1946 there had been 95.
 The institute had a maximum of 26 German scientists, and more than 10 of them initially were classified as PoWs.
 The German contingent left the institute in 1953.
 The institute had two departments: radiobiophysics (No. 1) and radiochemistry (No. 2).
 In 1955, the institute was merged into the newly created second nuclear weapons design institute Nauchno-Issledovatel'skij Institut-1011 (NII-1011).
 During the merger, the radiopathology section of the radiochemistry department was transferred to Combine No. 817 (Ozersk) and a section of the radiobiophysics department was transferred to the Ural Branch of the USSR Academy of Sciences.

 Accomplishments of Laboratory B include the development of technology for the isolation of fission by-products such as strontium-90, caesium-137, zirconium-65, and the technology to remove these isotopes from chemical compounds.

-Personell
+Personnel

 Directors

 The first director of Laboratory B, starting in 1946, was MVD Colonel Alexander Konstantinovich Uralets, who had previously worked on the Soviet atomic bomb project.
 He received the Order of Lenin for his management of Laboratory B.

 From 26 December 1952 to 14 June 1955, the director was the chemist Gleb Arkad'evich Sereda.